+Using the right tone shows that you understand the company's culture.
 As a general rule, keeping it formal is a good idea.
-Avoid any slang and lots of exclamation marks as this can give the wrong impression.
-At the same time, allow your personality to shine through a little.
+Avoid any slang and lots of exclamation marks, but do allow your personality to shine through.

 4. State your achievements